 CAMBRIDGE SU POLICY

 Cambridge SU's policy is set by Student Council, or in exceptional circumstances, by a referendum of the student body.
-The link below details all current policies the Executive are tasked with implementing.

 How does Policy work?

 Policy sets out the principles by which Cambridge SU conducts itself and its campaigns, and mandates the Executive to carry out specific actions.
 The sabbatical and part-time officers are bound by policy, and held to account for its delivery by Student Council.
 Once policy is passed, it is valid for three years unless it is renewed.

 The usual route is by a vote of Student Council on policies proposed by students at regular meetings.
 Information on how to put together a motion to create policy is show below or you can get in touch with the Democracy team at Cambridge SU who can provide impartial help.

 SUBMIT A MOTION

 If there is something you'd like to see Cambridge SU do, or a stance on an issue you'd like to see Cambridge SU take, you can do this by taking a motion to Student Council.
 If the motion passes, this will mandate Cambridge SU as an organisation to follow that stance or take actions towards the issue raised.

 Any student can propose motions to Student Council even if you aren’t a voting member;